 What activity do you tend to do at the start of your piano lessons?

-Do you ask them an open question like, “What would you like to stat with today?” or one of my favourites, “What did you have most fun with in your practice this week?”
+Or ask them a more open question like, “What would you like to start with today?” or one of my favourites, “What did you have most fun with in your practice this week?”

 Or do you follow a regular routine starting with scales or sight reading first, followed by their pieces?